ucbepic/docetl/docs/concepts/operators.md

     WARNING: Input exceeded token limit.
 Truncated 500 tokens from the middle of the input.
     ```

-    If you frequently encounter this warning, consider using docetl's optimizer or breaking down your input yourself into smaller chunks to handle large inputs more effectively.
+    If you frequently encounter this warning, consider using DocETL's optimizer or breaking down your input yourself into smaller chunks to handle large inputs more effectively.

 ## Output Schema